Chart Color Schemes

 Infrastructure

-Willetton has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Willetton has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Area's performance significantly influenced by local infrastructure changes.
-Seven projects identified by AreaSearch as impactful: Willetton Sports Precinct Transformation, Centuria Canning Vale Industrial Development, Willetton Senior High School Redevelopment, Murdoch Health and Knowledge Precinct.
-Below listed are those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely influencing the region.
+Notable projects include Willetton Sports Precinct Transformation, Centuria Canning Vale Industrial Development, Willetton Senior High School Redevelopment, and Murdoch Health and Knowledge Precinct.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.